Syralist/hsp_tray/README.md

-hsp 0.1 - OpenStatus for Hackspaces with SpaceAPI
+hsp_tray 0.1 - OpenStatus for Hackspaces with SpaceAPI

- Copyright (C) 2014 Daniel Wendt-Fröhlich
- ( daniel.w-froehlich at aetherfoton.de )
+forked from hsp v0.1, Copyright (C) 2014 Daniel Wendt-Fröhlich ( daniel.w-froehlich at aetherfoton.de )

  This program is free software: you can redistribute it and/or modify